-This programme studies cinema and television as major forces of enjoyment and knowledge within modern culture.
-You will analyse films and television programmes and will also develop an understanding of film and television as an art form, an industry and a cultural commodity.
+This degree programme studies cinema and television as major forces of enjoyment and knowledge within modern culture.

 Years 3 and 4